macebake/rugbywc2019-json/README.md

   }
 }
 ```
-`* - denotes that this will be an empty string until data is backfilled`
+`* - denotes that this will be null until data is backfilled`